 The trek to Acra Point, through open woods and over a few rocky outcroppings, is short and uneventful.

-On the summit knob, there are two lookouts, both on the right side of the trail.
+There are two lookouts, both on the right side of the trail.
 Skip the first one: the view from it is obscured and it would be better to let this spur return to nature.

 Return to the junction and begin hiking toward Burnt Knob.